What causes cavities and exactly what are cavities? What are the warning signs of a cavity?

 Cavities are a common oral health problem caused by tooth decay damaging both the outer coating of the tooth (enamel) and the inner exposed dentin.

-But how does tooth decay start and why are some of us more susceptible to cavities in the first place?
+But how does tooth decay start and why are some of us more susceptible to what causes cavities in the first place?

-In this article, our dentists at Country Dental will answer some of the more common questions about cavities and explore some of the reasons behind why we get cavities.
+In this article, our dentists at Country Dental will answer some of the more common questions about what causes cavities are and explore options for the prevention and control of cavities.

 Can Dry Mouth Cause Cavities?